oneapi-src/oneAPI-samples/DirectProgramming/DPC++/N-BodyMethods/Nbody/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
-Nbody sample code simulates 16000 particles and for 10 integration steps.
-Each particles position, velocity and acceleration parameters are dependent on other (N-1) particles.
+Nbody sample code simulates 16000 particles and for ten integration steps.
+Each particle's position, velocity and acceleration parameters are dependent on other (N-1) particles.
 This algorithm is highly data parallel and a perfect candidate to offload to GPU.
-The code demonstartes how to deal with multiple device kernels which can be enqueued into a DPC++ queue for execution and how to handle parallel reductions.
+The code demonstrates how to deal with multiple device kernels, which can be enqueued into a DPC++ queue for execution and how to handle parallel reductions.

 ## Key Implementation Details
 The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.